 - Nipple Shields – Until your nips start to get used to feeding your little one, you will have very sore nipples.
 Even with no teeth, you’ll feel like little Piranhas are attacking your boobs rather than your little one.
 You may end up with cuts or splits.
 Ouch!
 Although nipple shields won’t stop the pain completely, it will definitely help.

 - A comfy feeding pillow – Maybe even more than one.
 Settling down to feed Baby J downstairs only to realise that I left the pillow upstairs happened more than once.
 You think you’ll be okay to just use your cushion from the sofa but like I said….milk gets everywhere!

 - Suitable feeding clothes – You don’t have to buy expensive ones!
 I found that wraparound tops or wearing a vest top with a t-shirt or jumper over the top did the job well – one goes up, the other does down and you’re still covered.

-We stopped feeding at age 1 because it felt like the right time for us.
-You may decide to stop before then or carry on past the age of 1.
-You need to do what feel is right for you and your family.
+You need to do what you feel is suitable for you and your family.
+We stopped feeding at age one because it felt like the right time for us.
+You may decide to stop before then or carry on past the age of one.

-I think whether you breastfeed longterm, short term or bottle-feed your baby it’s nobody else’s damn business.
-At the end of the day, it’s your baby and it’s your (and your partners) decision, no one else’s.
+Whether you breastfeed long-term, short term or bottle-feed your baby, it’s nobody else’s damn business.
+At the end of the day, it’s your baby and your (and your partner’s) decision, no one else’s.
 And anyway, who asked their opinion?

 fuck off go away.

-You got this mama.
-You’re doing an amazing job.
+You got this, mama.
+You’re doing a fantastic job.

-If you have any questions regarding breastfeeding you can check out the NHS Breastfeeding and support page or call National Breastfeeding Helpline – 0300 100 0212.
+If you have any breastfeeding questions, check out the NHS Breastfeeding and support page or call National Breastfeeding Helpline – 0300 100 0212.